vshah99/prob_seq_queries_nnproject/README.md

 ## Setup

 ### Datasets
 Our experiments make use of 5 datasets.
 Links for downloading these files can be found below.
 After downloading, place the files in the `/data` folder.
-MOOCs and Shakespeare are included in the supplemental materials as a reference.
 - [MOOCs](https://snap.stanford.edu/jodie/#datasets)
 - [Mobile Apps](https://ucidatalab.github.io/uci-digital-evidence/datasets/#mobile-app-usage)
 - [Amazon Reviews](https://nijianmo.github.io/amazon/)